Scaling Basecamp and making it insanely fast with CTO and Rails Founder, David H. Hansson

 They used New Relic back in the day.

-Tools like New Relic and Skylight and other tools of that nature fit in the same discussion of whether you should use the cloud or not.
+Tools like New Relic, Skylight, Stackify, and other tools of that nature fit in the same discussion of whether you should use the cloud or not.
 When starting out, you should definitely use them but it does make sense once you get to a certain scale.

 Once you are building your own systems and you have teams to operate those systems and tailor to them, it can definitely make sense to build your own tools tailored around your exact needs.